-C1 Enhanced Mode (\Available when supported by the CPU.)
+C1 Enhanced Mode (Available when supported by the CPU.)

-Set to Enabled to enable the Enhanced Halt State.
-The options are Enabled and Disabled. (\Note: please refer to Intel's web site for detailed information.)
+Set to Enabled to enable Enhanced Halt State to lower CPU voltage/frequency to prevent overheat.
+The options are Enabled and Disabled.
+(Note: please refer to Intel's web site for detailed information.)

-No Execute Mode Memory Protection (\Available when supported by the CPU.)
+No Execute Mode Memory Protection (Available when supported by the CPU and the OS.)

-Enable this feature to enable the functionality of Execute Disable Bit and allow the processor to classify areas in the memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting and creating a flood of codes that will overwhelm the processor or damage the system during an attack. (\Note: this feature is available when your OS and your CPU support the function of Execute Disable Bit.)
-The options are Disabled and Enabled. (\Note: For more information regarding hardware/software support for this function, please refer to Intel's and Microsoft's web sites.)
+Set to Enabled to enable Execute Disable Bit and allow the processor to classify areas in memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting and creating a flood of codes to overwhelm the processor or damage the system during an attack.

+(Note: this feature is available when your OS and your CPU support the function of Execute Disable Bit.)
+The options are Disabled and Enabled.
+(Note: For more information regarding hardware/software support for this function, please refer to Intel's and Microsoft's web sites.)

-Thermal Management 2 (\Available when supported by the CPU.)
+Thermal Management 2 (Available when supported by the CPU.)